-News 13 has launched our new, interactive radar that puts the power of StormTracker 13 at your fingertips like never before.
+Klystron 9 has launched our new, interactive radar that puts real weather power at your fingertips like never before.

-Our new radar map at mynews13.com/radar looks and works quite differently than you're used to with our old, county-by-county maps, so we've highlighted some of the new, state-of-the-art features to help you track showers and storms across Central Florida with pinpoint accuracy.
+Our new radar map looks and works quite differently than you're used to with our old, county-by-county maps, so we've highlighted some of the new, state-of-the-art features to help you track showers and storms across the Bay area with pinpoint accuracy.

 Search and save your location

 Zoom in to your neighborhood

 Below the Play button, switch from Klystron 9 to view other data and details.

 The most accurate local radar you know and trust from Spectrum Bay News 9's Weather Experts.

 Take a look at what to expect up to two days ahead.

 Radar data from the National Weather Service.
 Zoom out and drag the map around the country to view travel weather conditions.

 Local radar data from the National Weather Service in Melbourne.
 Compare this with Klystron 9.